 Petersfield Climate Action Network is an environmental charity set up by local residents in and around Petersfield, Hampshire.
 We were registered as a CIO (Charitable Incorporated Organisation) in December 2020, charity number 1192778.

 PeCAN is a community-based network of local volunteers.
-It grew out of a couple of public meetings held in early 2020 - just before the lockdown - and has since registered as a charity and built a following of over 600 supporters.
+We grew out of a couple of public meetings in early 2020 - just before the lockdown - and have since registered as a charity, now with a following of over 600 supporters.
 We are not party political.
 We have ten trustees, four part time members of staff and several active volunteers, but we are looking for more!

 Amelia is a geographer at heart and has previously worked and volunteered in the charity and education sectors, focussing on sustainable development, youth work, careers guidance and mentoring.
 She is passionate about social mobility, climate justice and education about the climate crisis, so she is delighted to have joined the PeCAN team.
 She lives locally with three young children and is a lover of maps, nature, hiking, trees, basketball, chatting and tea.